gxldCptRick/gxldCptRick.github.io/README.md

 # gxldCptRick
-a small summary of skills
+a small summary of my coding abilities